wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 ## Specialized Relayers

 Specialized relayers are purpose-built components within the Wormhole protocol, designed to relay messages for specific applications.
-They are capable of performing off-chain computations and can be customized to suit a variety of use-cases.
+They are capable of performing off-chain computations and can be customized to suit a variety of use cases.

-### Key Features
+**Key Features**

 - **Optimization** - capable of performing untrusted off-chain computations which can optimize gas costs
 - **Customizability** - allows for specific strategies like batching, conditional delivery, multi-chain deliveries, and more
 - **Incentive Structure** - developers have the freedom to design an incentive structure suitable for their application
 - **Enhanced UX** - the ability to perform steps 2 and 3 of the cross-chain process on behalf of the user can simplify the user experience

-### Implementation
+**Implementation**

 !!! note
     To make the development of specialized relayers easier, a plugin relayer is available in the [main Wormhole repository](#){target=\_blank}.
 This sets up the basic infrastructure for relaying, allowing developers to focus on implementing the specific logic for their application.